ArduPilot/ardupilot_wiki/common/source/docs/common-choosing-a-ground-station.rst

 -  Android based tablet that can act as a USB host.
-Google Nexus tablet are recommended, and the compatible hardware lists for the different GSCs are listed in the table above.
+Google Nexus tablet are recommended, and the compatible hardware lists for the different GCSs are listed in the table above.
 -  :ref:`SiK Telemetry Radio System <common-sik-telemetry-radio>` or similar (915 Mhz for US, 433 for Europe) which includes the bidirectional ground and air telemetry units.